bihor/fp_masterquiz/README.md

 - Variable participant.username added.

 Changes in version 3.3.0:
-- Layout adapted for TYPO3 11.5.
+- Backend-Layout adapted for TYPO3 11.5.
 - Evaluation of the most used category is now possible too.
+Setting showDetailedCategoryEvaluation added.
+- TYPO3 categories are now available at a quiz, question, answer, selected and evaluation.
 - Mandatory questions are now marked when an error appears.
 The error message is now not a JavaScript-alert-message.
 - 2 widgets for the TYPO3 dashboard added (the extension dashboard is required in TYPO3 11).
 - Supports now PHP 8.